Join

 Who can Apply

-To be eligible for the Next Gen programme, the applicant needs to be affiliated to a COST full, cooperating or partner member state.
+To be eligible for the Next Gen programme, the applicant needs to be affiliated to a COST full, cooperating or partner member state, a European RTD Organisation, or a Near Neighbouring Country.
 For more information, check out the list of participating member states on the COST website.

 We welcome applications from: